F

 With standard iCloud settings, Apple can technically access the following data categories:

 This is the standard provider-controlled encryption model used by most major cloud providers.
-It protectsprotects your data from external breaches but not from the provider itself.
+It protects your data from external breaches but not from the provider itself.

 iCloud+ Advanced Data Protection: the real privacy option